 What Causes Trypophobia?

-Experts have not been able to definitively pin down what causes this phobia of holes, but there are some theories, most having to do with human evolution and adaptation.
-The idea is that images of tightly packed holes are reminiscent of things that humans have understandably feared (dangerous animals, infectious diseases) and that viewing images that look similar to these elicit uncomfortable feelings in people who have trypophobia.
+Experts have not been able to definitively pin down what causes this phobia of tiny holes, but there are some theories, most having to do with human evolution and adaptation.
+Coined by Dr. Geoff Cole and Prof. Arnold Wilkins, the idea is that images of tightly packed holes are reminiscent of things that humans have understandably feared (dangerous animals, infectious diseases) and that viewing images that look similar to these elicit uncomfortable feelings in people who have trypophobia.

 For example, according to research published in Cognition and Emotion, trypophobia may be related to the fear of parasites and infectious diseases, which often present in patterns of closely clustered together holes (boils, the measles rash, insect bites, a body covered in flies, etc.).